 To meet a semi-professional price point we’ve had to reduce cost and complexity compared to our premium AQS and AQM products.
 The number of bespoke operating components has been greatly pared back to make the AQY fit for purpose; there’s no heating or cooling of the enclosure, for example, and no mechanical scrubbing elements.
 We removed pumped sampling in favour of active fan-sampling (as seen in our range of portable monitors).

 Fans of our ozone sensors will be pleased to know that we’re still using our patented world class GSS ozone sensor.
-Outside of the AQM and AQS products, the GSS ozone sensor still performs extremely well as various independent evaluations have shown (for example, the following study by the US EPA).
+Outside of the AQM and AQS products, the GSS ozone sensor still performs extremely well as various independent evaluations have shown (for example, the following by the US EPA).

 The NO2 measurement is also unique.
 We’re using our selective ozone sensor to correct for ozone interference on the electrochemical NO2 sensor (a technique patented by Aeroqual).
 What this means is that the AQY delivers a real NO2 measurement rather than an approximation of NO2 as delivered by all other devices that use an electrochemical NO2 sensor.
 This is because all electrochemical NO2 sensors are cross sensitive to ozone, and all electrochemical ozone sensors are cross sensitive to NO2.
 Because we use a GSS ozone sensor which is highly selective to ozone, it allows us to use this technique to provide a highly accurate NO2 measurement.
 The algorithm is embedded in the device itself and occurs in real-time.